 Until now, we have assumed that resilience events are instantly detected and trigger PHY migration.
 While this is straightforward for planned migrations, it is challening to detect PHY failures in a way that satisfies our requirements.
 Doing so requires a failure detector that (1) works transparently without RAN modifications, (2) detects failures rapidly to minimize dropped TTIs, and (3) has low CPU overhead.
 Recent sub-ms failure detection approaches fail to meet these requirements.
 These approaches, such as those used by FARM [38], Mu [27], and X-Lane [46], use periodic heartbeat messages between a failure detector and the target service.
-Using such approaches would require modifying the PHY to add heartbeats, as well as dedicating overhead CPU cores for realtime lease message processing.
+Such approaches require modifying the PHY to add heartbeats, as well as dedicating overhead CPU cores for realtime lease message processing.
 We design a novel technique to transparently detect PHY failures (assuming a fail-stop model), running on our in-switch fronthaul middlebox.
 Additionally, the technique works generally for detecting the failure of any networked realtime vRAN layer.

-5.2.1 Using realtime packets streams as heartbeats.
+5.2.1 Using realtime packets streams as heartbeats

 Our key observation is that a healthy realtime vRAN layer sends packets in every TTI to the layer above or below it.
 These can be used as a natural heartbeat to detect failure for this layer.
-A healthy PHY-which we target in Slingshot-sends a downlink control plane fronthaul packet to the RU in every TTI, which the in-switch fronthaul middlebox can observe.
+A healthy PHY-which we target in Slingshot sends a downlink control plane fronthaul packet to the RU in every TTI, which the in-switch fronthaul middlebox can observe.
 All realtime vRAN layers emit such TTI-spaced packet streams: the RU emits fronthaul packets, the MAC emits FAPI packets, and the RLC emits RLC Protocol Data Units (PDUs).
-In our testbed, we measure the maximum inter-packet gap between downlink fronthaul packets to be 393 μs (§8.6).
+In our testbed, we measure the maximum interpacket gap between downlink packets to be 393 μs (§8.6).

-5.2.2 In-switch inter-packet gap monitoring.
-We design our PHY failure detection engine as part of our switch data plane, which monitors the inter-packet gap between the PHY's downlink packets.
-Since today's programmable switches lack timers, we emulate timer ticks by using the programmable switch's packet generator to generate n packets in every timeout period T. To emulate timeout events, we maintain per-PHY counters.
+5.2.2 In-switch inter-packet gap monitoring

+We design our PHY failure detection engine as part of our switch data plane, which monitors the inter-packet gap between PHY's downlink packets.
+Since today's programmable switches lack timers, we emulate timer ticks by using the programmable switch's packet generator to generate a packet once every T/n microseconds.
+The parameter n governs how precisely the switch matches the timeout value T; we set n to 50, which gives us 9 μs precision and negligible switch overhead (50K packets per second).
+To emulate timeout events, we maintain per-PHY counters.
 Each downlink packet from a PHY sets its counter to 0, and each timer packet reads and increments the counter by 1.
 When a PHY fails, its counter reaches n after n timer ticks.
 The next timer packet detects this PHY's failure by observing the saturated counter.